andredesousa/angular-eslint-prettier-stylelint/README.md

 You can see the HTML coverage report opening the [index.html](dist/coverage/index.html) file in your web browser.

 ## Running end-to-end tests

+The end-to-end tests are responsible for testing scenarios on the product itself, by controlling the browser or the website, regardless of the internal structure to ensure expected behavior.

 Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).
 In order to only run the protractor end-to-end tests, assuming the frontend is already running, run `npm run protractor`.